 "I think we're just on the tip of the iceberg of learning how to harness that potential and use it for therapeutic interventions," he said.

-So if you want to boost your health, doctors say improve your gut flora.
+So if you want to boost your health, doctors say to improve your gut flora.
 That means avoiding processed foods, even antibacterial cleansers and antibiotics when advisable.